 From £90 to £300

-Once established on treatment, patients will be reviewed initially at 6 months and then annually
+Once established on treatment, patients will be reviewed annually

 Most women’s busy lives mean that multi-tasking trumps menopause challenges.
 Particularly when work and family commitments make it tricky to find the time to come into London during the working day.